tyoeer/Chaoshead/README.md

 If you have any questions, feel free to ask.

+### Currently supported
+- All publicly available 1.0 foreground objects and structures
+- All publicly available 1.0 object properties except Sign icons and Boombox percussion notes

+Unsupported content like paths, background stuff, and stuff inside objects will get discarded.

 ## Terminology

 - World: the part of a level that contains all the level (world = level - metadata).